Levalicious/Crispy-Rotary-Phone/README.md

 Also supports nesting trashcans.
 Prepare for the most unsanitary matryoshka in existence.

 If you use this, please don't hate me when it breaks - it tends to do that every few minutes.

+TO DO:
+* Fix the isEncoded() method.
+Currently works by trying to decode the byte[], and if the decoding causes an out of memory error, considers it to not be encoded.
+Needless to say, that's bad.
+* Fix up for random-access! (ish).
+If I can deserialize lists, I should be able to deserialize parts of them just by looking at the indicator for the number of elements, & the indicators for the length of each element up to the one I actually care about.
+* Speed: Check against FlatBuffers & ProtoBuf
+* Output Size: Check against FlatBuffers & ProtoBuf.
+Currently appears to be a few bytes smaller than protobuf, but I'm willing to bet that's because unlike protobuf, this doesn't need to indicate the data type of encoded elements.
+* Give the option of encoding in the current form (Everything is a byte array and you can't convince me otherwise) or in a more normal form (this array here is the encoding of a ______ and contains ______)